 - When a person is detained in custody and taken before a judge, the onus is on the peace officer to show cause why the person should continue to be detained in custody;

-- At the hearing, the presiding judge must be satisfied by "evidence" that the peace officer's has reasonable grounds for the suspicion.
+- At the hearing, the presiding judge must be satisfied by "evidence" that the peace officer has reasonable grounds for the suspicion; and

 4. Requirements of the Annual Report

-Section 83.31(3) requires the Minister of Public Safety and Emergency Preparedness to present an annual report to Parliament on the operation of the arrest-without-warrant power, as set out in the Introduction.
+Section 83.31(3) requires the Minister of Public Safety and Emergency Preparedness to present an annual report to Parliament on the operation of the arrest-without-warrant power, as set out above (introduction).